 Wow!
 We’ve already reached the 5th article of this blogging series!
 And of all the Carry On films, it had to be Carry On Regardless (1961) which I enjoyed immensely.
 Of course, we still have a lot to explore, but I’m becoming more and more fond of the Carry On franchise.
 I also want to thank those of you who are following the series!
 Let’s hope they’ll be even more people in the future!

 Kenneth Williams probably makes my favourite entrance of all the Carry On entrances so far!
-I liked it so much, I had to watch it more than once!
-He arrives at the labour exchange, his chin very up as usual and proves to Kenneth Connor, Terence Longdon, and Bill Owen that he can fluently speak several languages and that, in this case, there “must must must be a worthwhile appointment” for him.
-Well, there isn’t as Mr. Twist (Connor) clearly points out.
-The opposition between Courtenay’s theatricality and Twit’s negativity and discouragement is just perfect.
+I liked it so much; I had to watch it more than once!
+He arrives at the labour exchange, his chin very up, as usual, and proves to Kenneth Connor, Terence Longdon, and Bill Owen that he can fluently speak several languages and that, in this case, there “must must must be a worthwhile appointment” for him.
+Well, “there isn’t” as Mr Twist (Connor) points out.
+The opposition between Courtenay’s theatricality and Twist’s negativity and discouragement is perfect.
 Kenneth Williams later finds himself in some ridiculous situations where he acts as dignified as possible, such as when he has to go on a walk with a lady’s chimp.
 It eventually ends up in a chimp tea party at the zoo!
-Or when he has to show his best profile for a modeling job which ends up to be an advertisement for a product that won’t glorify his beautiful profile at all!
+Or when he has to show his best profile for a modelling job which ends up to be an advertisement for a product that won’t glorify his beautiful face at all!

 Showing his best profile!

 On their side, Sid James and Esma Cannon deal with a customer (Stanley Unwin) at the agency who speaks gobbledygook to their great discouragement.
-He comes back several times and nobody can’t understand what he’s saying.
+He comes back several times, and nobody can understand what he’s saying.
 Sid James’s act of discouragement and “not you again” faces are the best parts of these interactions with the strange man.
 What does he want?
-Well, we’ll finally know that when he’ll be in presence of Francis Courtenay who speaks 31 languages!
+Well, we’ll finally know that when he’ll be in the presence of Francis Courtenay who speaks 31 languages!

 Apart from Bill Owen and Terence Longdon who have small roles, Hattie Jacques and Joan Hickson also make small appearances in a hospital scene as Matron and Sister (their roles from Carry On Nurse having been inverted).
 Talking of Terence Longdon, as it is informed to us in The Carry On Companion, his role was initially intended for Leslie Phillips and meant to be much more important.
 Leslie Phillips had decided to withdraw from the Carry On series to avoid being typecast and explore new horizons.
 (2)

-And I hope you’ll be pleased yourself with it when you’ll see it, just as much as I was!
+And I hope you’ll be pleased as well with it when you’ll see it, just as much as I was!